codefordayton/github-intro-exercises/dayton_coolness.md

 ## Beer

-### The Dayton Beer Company
+### (http://thedaytonbeerco.com/ "The Dayton Beer Company")

-The Dayton Beer Company is a multiple Award Winning Brewery and was voted  Dayton’s Best Microbrewery in 2014
+The Dayton Beer Company is a multiple Award Winning Brewery and was voted  Dayton’s Best Microbrewery in 2014.